 Tineka C. Rice is Vice President of the Maryland Council on Problem Gambling.
 She is a Licensed Clinical Social Worker in Baltimore, MD, having received her MSW from University of MD School of Social Work (2003).
 She provides group, individual, and family therapy at the Department of Veterans Affairs.
 With more than 15 years of experience providing outpatient care, Mrs. Rice specializes in treatment of substance use, co-occurring mental health, and gambling disorder.
 She is an International Gambling Certified Counselor (ICGC-I) and also holds certifications in CBT for Depression and Behavioral Family Therapy.

-Tamala Law is the Director of Compliance for MGM National Harbor Casino.
+Tamala Law is the Treasurer of The Maryland Council on Problem Gambling.
+She is the Director of Compliance for MGM National Harbor Casino.
 She is a native Louisiana and has worked in the casino gaming industry for over 23 years, serving as a leader in Player Loyalty Services, Finance and Slot Operations before finding her calling in Regulatory Compliance.
 As the Director of Compliance, one of her responsibilities is to oversee the Responsible Gaming Program.
 As Chairperson, she gives priority attention to all Responsible Gaming efforts at the property, monitoring, implementing, measuring adherence, and acting as the conduit for information related to Responsible Gaming.
 Tamala received a BS in Business Management from Wiley College and her MBA from Bethel University in McKenzie, Tennessee.
 She is a member of Society of Corporate Compliance and Ethics Personnel and the Association of Certified Fraud Examiners.
 Outside of professional interests, Tamala travels widely, enjoys shopping and spending time with her family and friends in Louisiana and Texas.